Team4388/ScoutingApp2025/README.md

 Also Also TODO:
 - Make practice mode
 - Make server software to allow for easy sync over wifi
+- AI overview of scouting data for a team???
+- Bluetooth data sync
 - Test the scouting app